 TGay Editor: Modify the text in P124L24-27 as follows:

-When sent by the initiator of the partial sector level sweep exchange, the Time to Switch to Complete Sector Sweep field is the time, in units of one millisecond, after the expiration of the beamformed link maintenance timer that the initiator of the exchange proposes to switch to a complete sector level sweep.
+When sent by the initiator of the partial sector level sweep exchange, the Time to Switch to Complete Sector Sweep field is the time, in units of one millisecond, after the expiration of the beamformed link maintenance timer (see 11.27.1.1) that the initiator of the exchange proposes to switch to a complete sector level sweep.
 This field is reserved when sent by the responder of this exchange.